Uxin Limited (UXIN) Reveals an Earnings Mystery

 Credit Suisse, on the other hand, stated in their research note that they expect to see UXIN reach a price target of $7.70.
 The rating they have provided for UXIN stocks is “Outperform” according to the report published on March 12th, 2019.

-Volatility was left at 8.47%, however, over the last 30 days, the volatility rate increased by 7.08%, as shares surge +14.05% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -32.63% lower at present.
+Volatility was left at 7.19%, however, over the last 30 days, the volatility rate increased by 6.67%, as shares sank -15.19% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -12.53% lower at present.

 Stock Fundamentals for UXIN